Charles de Gaulle–Étoile station: Platforms

 The platforms of line 1, 90 meters long and slightly curved to the west, are of standard configuration.
 Two in number, they are separated by the metro tracks and the vault is elliptical.
 The decoration is of the style used for most metro stations, combined with the specific fittings for this line since its automation.
-The lighting canopies are white and rounded in the Gaudin style of the renouveau du métro des années 2000 renovation, and the bevelled white ceramic tiles cover the walls, the vault, the tympan and the outlets of the corridors.
+The lighting canopies are white and rounded in the Gaudin style of the renouveau du métro des années 2000 renovation, and the bevelled white ceramic tiles cover the walls, the vault, the tunnel exits and the outlets of the corridors.
 The advertising frames are made of white ceramic and the name of the station is written in Parisine typeface on backlit panels mostly incorporated in wooden clad boxes.
-The platforms are equipped with burgundy colored Akiko seats as well as platform screen doors.
+The platforms are equipped with burgundy coloured Akiko seats as well as platform screen doors.

 The station on line 2, 75 meters long and slightly curved, is also available as a classic under an elliptical vault.
-On the other hand, unlike that of line 1, it has retained its Mouton-Duvernet style from the 1970s with walls and tympans covered with tiles in two main orange tones placed horizontally and aligned vertically, a coated and painted vault in white as well as the light canopies characteristic of this decorative style.
-The advertising frames are metallic and the name of the station is written in Parisine typography on enameled plates.
+On the other hand, unlike that of line 1, it has retained its Mouton-Duvernet style from the 1970s with walls and tunnel exits covered with tiles in two main orange tones placed horizontally and aligned vertically, a coated and painted vault in white as well as the light canopies characteristic of this decorative style.
+The advertising frames are metallic, and the name of the station is written in Parisine typography on enamelled plates.
 The shell seats, characteristic of the Motte style, are red.

 The terminus of line 6 forms a loop under the square with a 75 meter long station adjoining that of line 1, consisting of a narrow platform to the left of the train for the descent of passengers and another wider to the right for the climb, according to the Spanish solution.
 Because of this constraint, it is only a commercial terminus and the trains leave immediately afterwards to make a prolonged stop linked to the regulation at the Kléber station which therefore plays the role of terminus.
-As for the station on line 2, the platforms are furnished in Mouton style with orange tiles with more nuances, placed horizontally and aligned vertically on the walls and tympans, as well as an elliptical walls painted in white and a typical lighting canopies for this decoration.
+As for the station on line 2, the platforms are furnished in Mouton style with orange tiles with more nuances, placed horizontally and aligned vertically on the walls and tunnel exits, as well as an elliptical walls painted in white and a typical lighting canopies for this decoration.
 A second lighting canopy made up of partially concealed tubes illuminates the walls of the landing platform, which is provided with gray metallic advertising frames, and the name of the station is in capital letters on enameled plates.
 As on line 2, the Motte seats are red in color, but only arranged on the boarding platform.